 - Promotion means the appointment of an employee to a new position that is evaluated at a higher pay range than the employee’s former position.

-- Standards of General Conduct are accepted forms of performance, activity and behaviour that generally require no set rules to ensure compliance that an individual ought reasonably to have known (e.g., dressing appropriately, treating co-workers and clients with respect).
+- Standards of General Conduct are the accepted forms of performance, activity and behaviour that generally require no set rules to ensure compliance that an individual ought reasonably to have known (e.g.: dressing as appropriate for work, treating co-workers and clients with respect, etc.).

-- Standards of Particular Conduct are established work rules or orders set out by the Employer (e.g., taking coffee breaks according to a rotational schedule, seeking advance approval for all absences).
+- Standards of Particular Conduct are established work rules or orders set out by the Employer (e.g.: taking coffee breaks according to a rotational schedule, seeking advance approval for all absences, etc.).

 - Transfer means the appointment of an employee to a new position that is evaluated within the same pay range as the employee’s former position.

-- Voluntary Reassignment is when an employee accepts a different position where the maximum rate of pay is less than his/her present rate of pay.
+- Voluntary Reassignment is when an employee accepts a different position where the maximum rate of pay is less than their present rate of pay.

-- When an employee is first appointed to the public service he/she is placed on probation.
+- When an employee is first appointed to the public service they are placed on probation.

-- When an employee is transferred, promoted or accepts a voluntary reassignment within the public service, he/she may be placed on probation.
+- When an employee is transferred, promoted or accepts a voluntary reassignment within the public service, they may be placed on probation.